 The first written data about the castle is from 1378.
 Its main purpose was to protect Sweden's interests in southern Finland against the Hanseatic city of Tallinn.
 The castle was originally built on a small island in the north end of a sea bay.
 The historians think that the castle was built in 3 different stages over time from the 14th to the 16th century.

 The layout of the castle resembles a capital 'D', with a round, thick-walled donjon on one corner and the straight part of the D forming the keep, and an inner bailey in center.
 The castle has had outer walls forming two outer baileys.
 The outer wall has had one square tower and a barbican.

 The ruins of the outer wall of the castle do still exist.
 According to the historians the outer wall was built to protect the foundations of the castle itself.
-When the use of the artillery got more common, it was vital to protect the basic walls of the castle.
+When the use of the artillery became more commonplace, it was vital to protect the basic walls of the castle.
 There was also one more protection outside the castle.
 That was a wooden barrier, which surrounded the castle and it prevented any foreign ships to approach the castle harbour.
 There still exists some small parts of that barrier.
 The barriers are today on the mainland, but in the 15th century they were located on a peninsula by the sea.
 The sea level became lower over time due to postglacial rebound, and it became increasingly difficult to approach the castle by boat.
 This is one of the main reasons why the castle lost its importance.